 In July 2019, Deutsche Bank announced a strategic transformation to re-focus on delivering sustainable profitability and improved returns for its shareholders.
-The macroeconomic, fiscal and regulatory environment has however changed since as a result of the COVID-19 pandemic.
-This changed environment impacted and may further impact Deutsche Bank's results of operations, capital ratios and the capital plan that underlies its targets.
+The macroeconomic, fiscal and regulatory environment has since that time changed as a result of the COVID-19 pandemic.
+This changed environment impacted and may further impact Deutsche Bank's results of operations, capital ratios and the capital plan that underlies its targets, although Deutsche Bank anticipates this impact to be at a lower intensity in 2021 compared to 2020.